-#1- 15-20 minutes of math review daily
+#1- Avoid the summer slide by spending 15 minutes on math review daily

 #2- Make family reading time a daily activity

 I would love for every member of our family to dedicate 30 minutes to reading daily- and so to make sure this happens we are going to pick our reading time each morning based on whatever we have going on that day- and then I am going to set the alarm on my phone to remind us to do it!